Transparency trumps tradition.

 And other courts are warming to the digital world.
 The U.S. Court of Appeals for the 9th Circuit began allowing live audio streaming of its proceedings this year, after becoming the first federal Appellate Court to provide live video coverage of oral arguments.

-As the coalition notes, all 50 state supreme courts allow electronic recording equipment to differing degree, and the Judicial Conference of the United States has put cameras in 14 federal courts as part of a "three-year, multidistrict pilot program to study the effect of broadcasting federal court proceedings."
+As the coalition notes, all 50 state supreme courts allow electronic recording equipment to differing degrees, and the Judicial Conference of the United States has put cameras in 14 federal courts as part of a "three-year, multidistrict pilot program to study the effect of broadcasting federal court proceedings."

 But although watching clips of Justice Scalia comparing broccoli to the nation's health care market or accusing his colleagues of deeming gay-marriage opponents "enemies of the human race" might sound like an obvious societal gain, pro-camera advocates face an uphill battle.
 The highest court is notorious for dragging its feet when it comes to changing its protocol, and the justices appear to enjoy perpetuating the antiquated relics of benches past.